frederikkoehne/time_variable_learning/README.md

 # An implementation of time variable learning architectures

 This repository provides a PyTorch Implementation of time - variable neural network architectures, as presented in https://arxiv.org/abs/2204.08528.
 Furthermore, it contains an example, how these architectures can be used.
-The code given here as an example was the code used for the numerical experiments for the Paper (Link to be set).
+The code given here as an example was the code used for the numerical experiments for the Paper https://arxiv.org/abs/2306.16111.

 ## Installation and Usage